Grow with KORU

 To provide a community center for sharing and learning about others and ourselves and how we all coexist in the world around us through reading, writing, language, social-emotional, mindfulness, multicultural, and diverse classes, books, and opportunities

 In 2016, we opened a library on Jeju Island in South Korea – a space where adults and children could learn more about the world.
 After seeing the impact that KORU has had on the lives of others through the sharing of books, art, ideas, and mindful learning, we have opened a second branch in

 KORU Tucson is a public charity providing library resources, classes, books, and other learning opportunities.

 Events and Workshops

-Attendees left with a new understanding of how the world around them
+Attendees left with a new perspective and understanding of how the world around them operates, creates, and coexists.

 Many of the books in our library have been donated from around the world by family, friends, patrons, and complete strangers who learned of us through our social networks.
 Other books were procured in countries such as